daniilsorokin/language-identifier/README.md

 a different Wikipedia dataset from Lui and Baldwin (2011) was used (the Wikipedia A partition is used for training and Wikipedia B partition for the development).

+NP classifier accuracy on the Wikipedia dataset from Baldwin and Lui (2010):

-Accuracy on the Wikipedia dataset from Baldwin and Lui (2010):
+Liblinear classifier accuracy on the Wikipedia dataset from Baldwin and Lui (2010):

 ### References
 * W. B. Cavnar and J. M. Trenkle.
 “N-Gram-Based Text Categorization.”
 Proceedings of the Third Symposium on Document Analysis and Information Retrieval, 1994.